Lisey's Story: Plot

-One day she receives a disturbing phone call from a man calling himself Zack McCool, claiming that if Lisey doesn't hand over Scott's documents to a professor she had recently chased away he, Zack, would be forced to hurt her.
-His next step is to leave her a threatening letter and a dead cat in her mailbox.
-At this point Lisey alerts the authorities, although the most they can offer her is a patrol car stationed by her home unless an emergency arises elsewhere.
+One day Lisey receives a disturbing phone call from a man calling himself Zack McCool, claiming that he will be forced to hurt her if she doesn't hand Scott's documents over to a professor she had recently chased away.
+After Zack leaves a threatening letter and a dead cat in her mailbox, Lisey alerts the authorities, but the most they can offer her is a patrol car stationed by her home unless an emergency arises elsewhere.
 This does not deter Zack in the least and he eventually sneaks onto her property and mutilates her with a can opener.

 Throughout the book Lisey begins to face certain realities about her husband that she had repressed and forgotten.
-She recalls Scott's past—how he came from a family with a history of horrible mental illness that manifested as either an uncontrollable homicidal mania or as a deep catatonia, how he had a special gift, an ability to transport himself to another world, which he called "Boo'ya Moon" with its own unique dangers, how Scott Landon's brother Paul was killed by their father when, at thirteen, Paul succumbed to the family disease and attempted to kill Scott, and how Scott really died.
+She recalls Scott's past — how he came from a family with a history of horrible mental illness that manifested as either an uncontrollable homicidal mania or as a deep catatonia; how he had a special ability to transport himself to another world with its own unique dangers which he called "Boo'ya Moon"; how Scott Landon's brother Paul was killed by their father when, at thirteen, Paul succumbed to the family disease and attempted to kill Scott — and how Scott really died.

 Using her own repressed ability to cross over to Boo'ya Moon, Lisey is able to pull Amanda out of her catatonia, bring Zack to the other world, and lure him to his grisly death at the claws of a vicious world-crossing beast that stalks the forest of Boo'ya Moon.

 The prize at the end of the hunt is a diary of Scott's last days with his family, ending with Scott Landon's confession that he was forced to kill his own father to save him from the madness that had finally taken him over.

-Over the next week Lisey is able to pack and give up Scott's things, as she now believes he has moved on.
+Over the next week Lisey is able to pack and give up Scott's things as she now believes he has moved on.
 Now Lisey has a hard time keeping herself grounded in this world, often finding that she slips back to Boo'ya Moon in her sleep and sometimes while awake.
-The book ends with her saying goodbye to Scott in the now-empty study.
+The book ends with her saying goodbye to Scott in the empty study.